May 6, 2016

 Fifth (to repeat the first for emphasis), a properly worded and executed DOT and supporting document(s) make clear that no type of business or government entity is thereby created and that the church is a spiritual entity under God only, not a two headed monster partially under the state and partially under God.

 God instituted the concept of trust in the beginning, in the Garden of Eden.
 It is a biblical concept which, when properly implemented, keeps a church under God (the Scriptures) only.
-If a church is a New Testament church, that church has established a trust agreement with the Lord; her gifts are to a trustee.
+If a church is a NT church, that church has established a trust agreement with the Lord; her gifts are to a trustee.
 The trustee holds any money or property given to the Lord for the benefit of the true owner or the money and property, the Lord Jesus Christ.
 A properly worded and executed Declaration of Trust and supporting documents serve as a standard for church members and for the world as to the intent of the creators of the trust agreement and as a light to the world.

 Should any member dislike the way the Lord’s money is spent by the trustee, he can quit giving his money to the Lord’s estate.
 Should he complain about property which were paid for in part or whole by his past giving, he can take it up with the Lord since the property is the Lord’s.

 The church, the trustor or settlor, implements God’s guidelines as to both eternal spiritual and temporal material matters.
-The pastor/trustee holds property (if any) and money in a trust estate for the benefit of the Lord Jesus Christ, the true, equitable, and beneficial owner of all things.
+The trustee holds property (if any) and money in a trust estate for the benefit of the Lord Jesus Christ, the true, equitable, and beneficial owner of all things.
 As trustee, he is the temporal and legal owner of the Lord’s properties and monies held in the trust estate.

-The pastor/trustee has a duty as a fiduciary to manage the trust estate for the benefit of the Lord Jesus Christ, not for his own benefit.
+The trustee has a duty as a fiduciary to manage the trust estate for the benefit of the Lord Jesus Christ, not for his own benefit.
 He is not to utilize the property as a profit-making venture in any way.
 If he violates his fiduciary duties as God’s trustee, God will certainly hold him accountable.
 “For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God.”
 (He.
 10.30-31).